pranavlabdhe/weather-app/README.md

-🌦 WeatherWhiz!
+🌦 SkyCast!

-Welcome to the WeatherWhiz! app, your one-stop solution for up-to-the-minute weather information!
+Welcome to the SkyCast! app, your one-stop solution for up-to-the-minute weather information!
 With an array of powerful features, this app ensures you're always prepared for the elements.

 📍 Automatic Location Detection
 Seamlessly identifies your current location to provide personalized weather details.